amorales187/DH150/Assignments/A02/README.md

 ## Methodology

 The UT will test the three metrics of usability: effectiveness, efficiency, and satisfaction.
 I moderated the usability test with my sister as the participant in a quiet room (with two minor interruptions in the background).
 I observed the user interact with the app through three task scenarios to learn how the app design affects the user’s ability to complete routine tasks.
+The entire process took about 35 minutes.

 Heuristic | Usability Problem  | Task Scenario  |
 :--- | :--- | :--- |